-Pursual following to the developm nt to clause 7.
-Local Housin listed section ent that is no sing Objectives 3.1 (b) of the R-Codes, the g Objectives augment or add as of the R-Codes.
-For all t subject to the R-Codes, the as Design Principles. provisions listed sec nt to clause 7.3 s replace the Do tions of the R-C to the R-Codes ned to Comply 3.1 (a) of the R-Codes, the following eemed to Comply requirements in the Codes.
-For all development that is not a, the following apply as Deemed-to-imply provisions. h) Fencing types as illustrated in the diagrams below are permitted.
+Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
+For all development that is not subject to the R-Codes, the following apply as Design Principles. provisions listed sec nt to clause 7.3 s replace the De tions of the R-C to the R-Codes ned to Comply 3.1 (a) of the R-Codes, the following eemed to Comply requirements in the Codes.
+For all development that is not s, the following apply as Deemed-to-mply provisions. h) Fencing types as illustrated in the diagrams below are permitted.
 Variations to the examples indicated below may be supported where it can be demonstrated that they are compatible with the existing fence styles in the street.
-1 General Building Design New 5.4.6 P6.1 New 6.2.4 P4.3 The roof of a building is to be designed so that it is similar to the existing streetscape character.
+General Building Design New 5.4.6 P6.1 New 6.2.4 P4.3 The roof of a building is to be designed so that it is similar to the existing streetscape character.
 New 5.4.6 C6.1 Pursuant to 6.2.4 C4 Roof pitch of ground and upper storeys of between 30 and 40 degrees, with 35 to 45 degree pitches to gables where it can be viewed from the street.
 New 5.4.6 P6.2 New 6.2.4 P4.4 New buildings must respond to the prevailing surrounding character and ensure unsympathetic contrasts in scale, mass and materials are avoided.
 New 5.4.6 C6.2 Pursuant to 6.2.4 C4 New dwellings' floor levels match, or mediate between, properties on both sides of the proposed dwelling.
 Floor levels of the original dwellings in Harley Street are raised approximately 300 - 500mm above footpath level, which assists to define the verandah area and provide additional privacy as views into front rooms are obscured.
 New 5.4.6 P6.3 New 6.2.4 P4.5 Each street facing window should have a style that suits the predominant character of the street and the architectural style of the proposed dwelling.
 New 5.4.6 C6.3 Pursuant to 6.2.4 C4 Street facing windows have a height of at least 1.6 times their width.
 New 5.4.6 P6.4 New 6.2.4 P4.6 Additions visible from the street should be compatible with and respectful of the existing dwelling and the predominant character of the existing dwellings within the street.
-New 5.4.6 C6.4 Pursuant to 6.2.4 C4 Additions to existing buildings will only be supported where they are located behind the original facade and set back so that the existing front building and roof form remains the dominant feature to the street. emolition elopment approval should açade of a contributing opment approval that retain the onsidered acceptable.
+New 5.4.6 C6.4 Pursuant to 6.2.4 C4 Additions to existing buildings will only be supported where they are located behind the original facade and set back so that the existing front building and roof form remains the dominant feature to the street.
+C Demolition 1 elopment approval should façade of a contributing opment approval that retain the onsidered acceptable.